CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 _Memory heaps help organize available memory on a computer for specific procedures.
 Heaps may have one or many memory pools._
 {:.center}

-Fixed-size blocks may be organized in hierarchical layers to manage memory efficiently or towards a specific purpose.
+Blocks may be organized in hierarchical layers to manage memory efficiently or towards a specific purpose.
-One way to organize many fixed-size blocks is through the use of ___heaps___ which help describe chunks of the total memory available on a computer for specific processes.
+One way to organize many blocks is through the use of ___heaps___ which help describe chunks of the total memory available on a computer for specific processes.
 These heaps may be ___private___ (only available to a specific software process) or ___shared___ (available to one or many software processes).
 Heaps are sometimes further segmented into ___pools___ which are areas of the heap which can be used for specific purposes.